 - 9.33 The NJC Pay Award for 'Green Book' members of staff, effective from 1 April 2020, will be determined through negotiations held nationally between the Local Government Association (LGA) and Single Status Trades Unions; Unison, Unite & GMB.
-The Trades Unions have submitted their pay claims for 2020.
-Due to present uncertainty over national minimum wage policy and related Local Government funding, The National Employers for Local Government services have informed the unions that they will not be in a position to respond to their pay claim until the Government has set out clearer expectations surrounding public sector pay awards. - 9.34 For 2019/20, there was a full review of NJC pay spines and in addition revised grade bandings for Oldham.
+The Trades Unions have submitted their pay claims for 2020 and in early February 2020 the LGA made an offer in response.
+However, this has been rejected by the Trades Unions and negotiations continue. - 9.34 For 2019/20, there was a full review of NJC pay spines and in addition revised grade bandings for Oldham.
 The original estimates included in the MTFS were in line with these revisions and assumed a 2020/21 increase of 2% (£1.347m) across the pay spine.
-However, due to subsequent approved pay increases for other public sector bodies at a higher rate and mindful of the Chancellor's commitment to increase the National Living Wage to £10.50 by 2024 for everyone over 21, it is prudent to revise the increase assumptions and related budgetary provision to a value of 2.5%, an increase of £0.453m.
-This results in a total pay award commitment of £1.800m for 2020/21. - 9.35 As advised, the national negotiations have not concluded and should the pay award be agreed at a higher rate, then the difference will be financed from a specific reserve created for this purpose.
+However, due to subsequent approved pay increases for other public sector bodies at a higher rate and mindful of the Government's commitment to increase the National Living Wage to £10.50 by 2024 for everyone over 21, it is prudent to revise the increase assumptions and related budgetary provision to a value of 2.5%, an increase of £0.453m.
+This results in a total pay award commitment of £1.800m for 2020/21.

+9.35 As advised, the national negotiations have not concluded and should the pay award be agreed at a higher rate, then the difference will be financed from a specific reserve created for this purpose.